By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 611|Page: 1|4 min read

-According to the National Highway Traffic Safety Administration (NHTSA), distracted driving is defined as any activities that channels attention from safety driving such as texting or talking on the phone, eating and drinking, talking with the passengers on your vehicle, listening hard to the radio, or anything that takes away the attention of the driver to safety driving.
-In accordance to this statement, Texting is the most alarming distraction.
-“You cannot drive safely unless the task of driving has your full attention” as noted by this article.
-NHTSA also noted that in 2015, A total of 3,477 individuals were killed and 391, 000 were injured in motor vehicle crashes which involves distracted drivers.
-During the daylight hours, about 660,000 drivers are using mobile phones while driving.
-And this creates massive probabilities of death and injuries on United States roads.
-(NHTSA, 2017)
+According to the National Highway Traffic Safety Administration (NHTSA), distracted driving is defined as any activity that diverts attention from safe driving.
+This includes texting or talking on the phone, eating and drinking, conversing with passengers, listening intently to the radio, or anything else that diverts the driver's attention from safe driving.
+In line with this statement, texting is considered the most alarming distraction.
+"You cannot drive safely unless the task of driving has your full attention," as noted by this article.
+NHTSA also reported that in 2015, a total of 3,477 individuals were killed and 391,000 were injured in motor vehicle crashes involving distracted drivers.
+During daylight hours, about 660,000 drivers are using mobile phones while driving, creating massive probabilities of death and injuries on United States roads (NHTSA, 2017).

-Mobile phone use while driving lessens performance or safety driving.
-According to this study, young adult drivers were more likely to engage in using mobile phones while driving and lead to higher risk of severe injuries (Bates, et al., 2014).
-Using mobile phones while driving is one of the most serious driving distractions and its negative influences were already supported by recent researches and studies.
-In 2014, among 656.3 ten thousand of all road accidents in China, 47.2% reported caused by mobile phone use while driving.
-According to this study, there are four usual distracting activities of mobile phone use while driving which includes answering calls, making calls, reading messages and texting and sending messages which is the top most of it is texting and sending messages while driving.
-This study identified that the four most frequent usages of mobile phones while driving and several self-regulatory acts for indemnify for driving impairments (Zhou, Yu, & Wang, 2016).
+Mobile phone use while driving reduces driving performance and safety.
+According to this study, young adult drivers are more likely to engage in using mobile phones while driving, leading to a higher risk of severe injuries (Bates et al., 2014).
+Using mobile phones while driving is one of the most serious driving distractions, and its negative influences are well-supported by recent research and studies.
+In 2014, among 656,300 road accidents in China, 47.2% were reported to be caused by mobile phone use while driving.
+This study identifies four common distracting activities related to mobile phone use while driving: answering calls, making calls, reading messages, and texting.
+Of these, texting and sending messages while driving are the most prevalent.
+The study also identified several self-regulatory acts to compensate for driving impairments (Zhou, Yu, & Wang, 2016).

-One study states that at least one of every two motor vehicle drivers reported in engaging in distracted driving.
-Turning down the driving speed and increasing the distance from another vehicle in front were the most prominent task-management strategies for texting or talking while driving.
-As a result, drivers who are consciously use strategy to avoid police detection were reported to be more likely to engage in distracted driving (Trespalacios, et al., 2017).
+One study states that at least one out of every two motor vehicle drivers reported engaging in distracted driving.
+Lowering driving speed and increasing the distance from the vehicle in front were the most prominent task-management strategies for texting or talking while driving.
+As a result, drivers who consciously use these strategies to avoid police detection are reported to be more likely to engage in distracted driving (Trespalacios et al., 2017).
+The implications of these findings suggest a need for stronger regulations and public awareness campaigns to address and mitigate the risks associated with distracted driving.

 Browse our vast selection of original essay samples, each expertly formatted and styled